yaypm/davis-server/README.md

 ####(Optional) NGINX Proxy
 ---

 *You can install a NGINX reverse proxy and a self signed certificate for advanced routing.
-For example, you could have more than one DAVIS instance on the same server*
+For example, you could have more than one DAVIS instance on the same server*.

 ---
 ####Mongo DB DSN Entry